This is the smallest possible change to the EVM to support calls and returns.

 The Analytical Engine has no pretensions whatever to originate anything.
 It can do whatever we know how to order it to perform.
 It can follow analysis; but it has no power of anticipating any analytical relations or truths.
 Its province is to assist us in making available what we are already acquainted with.

-Alan Turing answered Lady Lovelace’s objection with a question of his own:
+In 1950 Alan Turing answered Lady Lovelace’s objection with a question of his own:

 The majority of [minds] seem to be “subcritical” … an idea presented to such a mind will on average give rise to less than one idea in reply.
 A smallish proportion are supercritical.
-An idea presented to such a mind that may give rise to a whole “theory” consisting of secondary, tertiary and more remote ideas… we ask, “Can a machine be made to be supercritical?”
+An idea presented to such a mind that may give rise to a whole “theory” consisting of secondary, tertiary and more remote ideas… we ask, “Can a machine be made to be supercritical?”2

 Jumps, conditional jumps, calls, and returns

 A simple form of logical control would be a list of operations to be carried out in the order in which these are given.
 Such a scheme can be made to cover quite a number of jobs… and has been used in more than one machine… However, it lacks flexibility.
 We wish to be able to arrange that sequences of orders can divide at various points, continuing in different ways according to the outcome of the calculations to date… We also wish to be able to arrange for the splitting up of operations into subsidiary operations… To start on a subsidiary operation we need only make a note of where we left off the major operation and then apply the first instruction of the subsidiary.
-When the subsidiary is over we look up the note and continue with the major operation.
+When the subsidiary is over we look up the note and continue with the major operation.3

-Turing’s ACE was designed as a 32-bit RISC machine with integer and floating point operations, 32 registers, a 1024-slot return stack, and 25K of RAM on a 1-MHz bus.
+Turing’s ACE was a 32-bit RISC machine with integer and floating point operations, 32 registers, a 1024-slot return stack, and 25K of RAM on a 1-MHz bus.
 The Pilot ACE was for a while the world’s fastest computer.

-Similar call and return facilities of various levels of complexity – from Burroughs’ baroque ALGOL support to RISC-V’s subtle JAL and JALR – have proven their worth across a long line of important machines over the last 80 years.
+Similar call and return facilities of various levels of complexity – from Burroughs’ baroque ALGOL support to RISC-V’s subtly dynamic JAL and JALR – have proven their worth across a long line of important machines over the last 80 years.
 This includes most all of the machines we have programmed or implemented: physical machines including the Burroughs 5000, CDC 7600, IBM 360, PDP-11, VAX, Motorola 68000, Sun SPARC, Intel x86s, and others, as well as virtual machines for Scheme, Forth, Pascal, Java, Wasm, and others.

 The EVM control-flow facility

-Unlike these machines, the Ethereum Virtual Machine does not provide operations for calls and returns.
+Unlike these machines, the Ethereum Virtual Machine does not provide facilities for calls and returns.
 Instead, they must be synthesized using the JUMP instruction, which takes its argument on the stack.
 Further, the EVM provides only this jump.
 The EVM’s dynamic jump causes problems.
 First, the need to synthesize static jumps and calls with dynamic jumps wastes some space and gas, as we will show below.
 The much bigger problem is this: jumps that can dynamically branch to any destination in the program are a denial-of-service vulnerability that cause quadratic “path explosions” when traversing the program’s flow of control.

 Going quadratic